margaridav27/feup-sdle/exam summary.md

 ##### Lemmas/Theorems/Corollaries

 - **Lemma 1:** same as for masking quorums
-- **Lemma 2:** A read operation that is concurrent with one or more write operations returns either the value written by the last preceding write operation in some serialization of all preceding write operations, or any of the values being written in the concurrent write operations
+- **Lemma 2:** A read operation that is concurrent w/ one or more write operations returns either the value written by the last preceding write operation in some serialization of all preceding write operations, or any of the values being written in the concurrent write operations
 - **Theorem 1:** same as for masking quorums, but instead of 'masking quorums', is 'dissemination quorums'
 - **Corollary 1:** same as for masking quorums, but instead of n > 4f, is n > 3f